CARTEL AND ITS CONSOLE IN BOULLE MARQUETRY, LOUIS XIV PERIOD

 Circa: 1750

-Condition report: In good condition overall. light wear to the gilding.
-The movement has been cleaned, serviced and is in working condition.
+Condition report: In good overall condition. light wear to gilding.
+The movement has been cleaned, serviced and is in working order.

 Period: 18th century, Louis XV